Avoiding the Price of Adaptivity: Inference in Linear Contextual Bandits via Stability: Introduction

 \subsection{Contributions}

 In this paper, we study the problem of constructing confidence intervals for linear functionals of the model parameters in a linear contextual bandit problem.
 Section~\ref{sec:prob-setup} provides a detailed description of the contextual bandit framework we consider, while Section~\ref{sec:algo} introduces the algorithm we analyze.
-The procedure, stated formally in Algorithm~\ref{alg:penexp4-finite}, is a penalized variant of the classical EXP4 algorithm designed to enforce stability while allowing adaptive exploration.
-Our first main result, stated in Theorem~\ref{thm:clt}, establishes that the penalized EXP4 algorithm is stable in the sense of~\cite{lai1982least} (see definition~\eqref{defn:stability}), enabling the construction of asymptotically valid Wald-type confidence intervals.
+The procedure, stated formally in Algorithm~\ref{alg:penexp4-finite}, is a regularized variant of the classical EXP4 algorithm designed to enforce stability while allowing adaptive exploration.
+Our first main result, stated in Theorem~\ref{thm:clt}, establishes that the regularized EXP4 algorithm is stable in the sense of~\cite{lai1982least} (see definition~\eqref{defn:stability}), enabling the construction of asymptotically valid Wald-type confidence intervals.
+In addition, we provide a non-asymptotic rates of convergence to normality.
 Our second result, detailed in Theorem~\ref{thm:regret} , analyzes the regret of the proposed algorithm.
 We show that, despite being explicitly designed for inferential stability, the procedure simultaneously achieves minimax--optimal regret guarantees up to logarithmic factors.
 Thus, stability and statistical efficiency can coexist within a single contextual bandit algorithm.
+As an application, we establish asymptotically exact Wald-type confidence intervals for conditional average treatment effects in linear models with adaptively assigned treatments, using ridge regression.
 Section~\ref{sec:proof_of_theorems} contains proofs of our main theorems with some technical details deferred to the Appendix.
 Finally, in Section~\ref{sec:exps}, we complement our theoretical findings with numerical experiments demonstrating the empirical validity of the Wald confidence intervals produced by Algorithm~\ref{alg:penexp4-finite}.